petroslamb/flask-ml-server/README.md

 # Simple TF model Service

-A, hopefully organized Flask powered Web REST API, to serve Tensorflow models.
+A, (hopefully) organized Flask powered Web REST API, to serve Tensorflow models.

 Written in a hurry!

-- Please excuse the typos!

 #### Features

-Included, but not limited to:

-- Tries to showcase production level organization, code and features.
+The service tries to showcase production level organization, code and features.

+Included is, but not limited to:

 - Supports multiple models, controls enabled ones from configuration.
 - Checks, validates and serves only correct models.
 - Works even if some of the models fail at runtime.
+- Supports both v1, v2 versions of `Tensorflow` models ,
+by using `Tensorflow 2.0` and running `v1` models with `tf.compat.v1`.
 - Full support for `dev, test, prod` environments.
 - Extended configuration, via environment variables.
 - Environment files can be used as well.
-- Logging support for file and console.
+- Logging support for file and console logs.
 - Tries for well organized code.
 - Tries for production level logging and error handling
 - Swagger.
-- Supports both versions of `Tensorflow (TFv1, TFv2)`, by using `v2` and `tf.compat.v1`.

 #### Limitations